LumKitty/VNyan-Loops/README.md

 number 2 - The current loop index
 number 3 - Session ID (set this with e.g. ```_lum_loop_for;sessionid=69```)

-This is rougly equivalent do doing the following in (Visual) Basic
+This is rougly equivalent to doing the following in (Visual) Basic
 ```
 For N = num1 to num2 Step num3
   SetVNyanParam(text1,N)